nicklockwood/FXForms/README.md

 Version 1.1 beta

+- Nested forms now propagate form actions back to their parent form view controller as well as up to the app delegate
+- Added parentFormController property to FXFormController
-- FXFormField action property is now a block instead a of a selector
+- FXFormField action property is now a block instead a of a selector (can be specified as either in form dictionary)
-- Added FXFormFieldPlaceholder value
+- Added FXFormFieldPlaceholder value to be displayed when value is nil / empty
 - Keyboard will now display "next" in cases where next cell acceptsFirstResponder
 - Added FXFormFieldTypeImage and FXFormImagePickerCell
-- Added FXFormFieldOptionPickerCell
+- Added FXFormFieldOptionPickerCell as an alternative way to display options fields
 - Added FXFormFieldTypeLongText for multiline text
 - Added FXFormFieldValueTransformer for adapting field values for display
 - It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties
 - Added FXFormFieldViewController property for specifying custom form field view controllers
-- Added FieldControllerExample project to demonstrate the FXFormFieldViewController property
+- Added additional example projects to demonstrate the new features

 Version 1.0.2